The Patient Support Fund (PSF) is under review and we are not currently accepting applications.

-We will keep this page updated so please check again for further progress on this issue.
+We will keep this page updated so please check again for further progress.

 As an organisation, TB Alert is advocating for the social care needs of patients to be funded by local statutory agencies, and in some locations this is beginning to happen.
 We would like to encourage and support you to speak to your public health department (or your CCG or local authority if you have good contacts) about the importance of meeting patients’ basic needs, and how this low-cost intervention helps patients complete their treatment.
 They may be especially receptive to this as treatment completion is an indicator that local authorities have to report through the Public Health Outcomes Framework.